AlenaKizenko/pia3_amphipod_opsins/README.md

-# Opsin diversity in amphipod transcriptomes
+# Opsins' diversity in transcriptomes of Baikal amphipods

 Companion scripts to the manuscript ... submitted to ...

 ## Content

+* `PIA3`: modified phylogenetically-informed annotation pipeline
-* PIA3
+* `article/Supplement`: Supplement figures
 * `other_scripts`: other useful pieces of code for the analysis.
-* `results`: raw data for the figures.
+* docker files for Travis testing
 * packed pia3 versions.

-### Identification of opsin genes of Baikal amphipodes